swiftlang/swift-evolution/proposals/nnnn-actors.md

 Cross-actor references to an actor property are permitted as an asynchronous call so long as they are read-only accesses:

 ```swift
 func checkBalance(account: BankAccount) {
   print(await account.balance)   // okay
   await account.balance = 1000.0 // error: cross-actor property mutations are not permitted
 }
 ```

+> **Rationale**: it is possible to support cross-actor property sets.
+However, cross-actor `inout` operations cannot be reasonably supported because there would be an implicit suspension point between the "get" and the "set" that could introduce what would effectively be race conditions.
+Moreover, setting properties asynchronously may make it easier to break invariants unintentionally if, e.g., two properties need to be updated at once to maintain an invariant.

 #### Actor-isolated parameters